szocske19/lecture-notes-wiki/mdsd/2016/2016_incquery.md

  ![Generated Ecore Annotation](mdsd/2016/incquery/ecore-annotation.png)

 1. Reload the ecore model for the genmodel and regenerate the model code.
-Now if you use the ``relation.getOtherEnding()`` on the model, it will return the correct ``RelationEnding``.
+Now if you use the ``relationEnding.getOtherEnding()`` on the model, it will return the correct ``RelationEnding``.
 Note that you will need additional initialization code for IncQuery, or run it as a JUnit Plug-In test.

 Advanced Queries
 ----------------